 They created the metrics such as Training Stress Score (TSS), Intensity Factor (IF), and Normalized Power (NP) which are widely referred to if you ride with a power meter.

 Training Peaks also invented the Performance Management Chart (PMC), which is a very important chart that measures your fatigue, fitness, and more importantly, form.

 - Detailed data.
 All the data are broken down into minutiae detail that can be used to develop incredibly specific training plans.

 - Great data analytics features.
 If you’re a data geek, you’ll love Training Peaks.

 - Not as User Friendly.
 The user interface is jam-packed with data but not as intuitive and user-friendly compared to its competitors.

 There is a free 14 days version trial version for you to try out.
 Pricing-wise, it starts from $10/month, depending on the frequency you are paying.
 That cost does offer amazing value given what’s on offer and the features it includes.

 Today’s Plan is an alternative to Training Peaks and is based in Australia.

 It’s a newcomer to the scene, having been launched in 2015.
-Created by a bunch of software developers and Mark Fenner a former professional rider and coach, Today’s Plan offers the opportunity track your data, set goals and follow generated training plans to achieve them.
+Created by a bunch of software developers and Mark Fenner a former professional rider and coach, Today’s Plan offers the opportunity to track your data, set goals, and follow generated training plans to achieve them.

 Depending on what you want from the software and how you ride, you can use the structured workout plans or your coach can generate their own.